 What are QIPs?

 QIPs are small, rapidly set-up projects aimed at helping create more stable conditions in the longer-term while fostering social cohesion.
 They allow communities to take advantage of development opportunities, help strengthen the resilience of communities and nurture a community spirit.
-In addition to helping all community members, QIPs can also greatly assist people of concern, including those with special needs, to become involved in community life.
+In addition to helping all community members, QIPs can also greatly assist people of concern, including those with special needs, in becoming involved in community life.

 By the end of 2018, together with national and local authorities, we plan to implement more than 125 QIPs, with the communities who are to benefit actively joining in.
 Possible projects will include: construction and renovation of essential services infrastructure, such as cash and material support to provide services, as well as material or technical support for local and national authorities.